adamrossnelson/BadgerGameday/README.md

 # Badgers Gameday
+## Intrdoction

 The lost art of ASCII drawing.
 Use these files to generate UW-Madison animations in Stata.

-Planning additions for R, Python, and others.
+Two additional examples of side-by-side Stata, Python, & R projects (Rosetta Stones) found at [Rosetta Stone](https://github.com/adamrossnelson/rosetta) and at [crossreg](https://github.com/adamrossnelson/crossreg).

 ### For a quick run enter the following in Stata's command line